 Parameters to have PRK are similar to those for LASIK surgery.
-Patients with marginally thin corneas may be more suited to PRK surgery.
-Patients with dry eyes may also be better suited to have PRK surgery.
+Patients with marginally thin corneas may be more suitable for surgery.
+Patients with dry eyes may also be better suited to have the PRK procedure.

-PRK works by removing the surface cell layers of the eye before applying a MEL90 excimer laser to reshape the cornea.
+The procedure works by removing the surface cell layer of the cornea before applying a MEL90 excimer laser to reshape the cornea.
 A contact lens is then placed on the corneal surface to allow the corneal epithelium to regrow over the ensuing days.

 The benefits of PRK include: